nodejs/node/doc/api/async_context.md

 In most cases your application or library code should have no issues with `AsyncLocalStorage`.
-But in rare cases you may face situations when the current store is lost in one of asynchronous operations.
+But in rare cases you may face situations when the current store is lost in one of the asynchronous operations.
 In those cases, consider the following options.

 If your code is callback-based, it is enough to promisify it with